jon-jacky/home/commonplace.md

   causing  that  thing  to  come about.

-  What does it mean for Isaacson to call Lovelace  an  essential precondition  to  the   existence   of   todays   tech   world?
+  What does it mean for Isaacson to call Lovelace  an  essential precondition  to  the   existence   of   today's   tech   world?
   Logically,  it  means  those  who  created  later technologies drew directly on her work  with  Babbage,  and  indeed  that  without  them nobody  would  ever  have  thought  of  programming  a  computer. ...
   However, expert historians  have  been  unable  to  find  any substantial  influence  of  Babbage  on  the  designers of early computers.

+  Turning      to      the      specifics      of      Lovelace's notes,       we       challenge       the     common characterization     of     Lovelaces tabular presentation of the Bernoulli  calculation  as  a  "program."
+  Babbage  intended  his  computer  to  read  and  execute  instructions one  at  a  time  from  a  deck  of    "operation    cards."
+The famous    table  is  not  a  specification  for  a  card  deck  to compute  the  Bernoulli  numbers.
+Instead,  as  Lovelace  explained, it  "presents  a  complete  simultaneous  view of all the successive changes the various storage units of the Analytical Engine would pass through" in computing  the  specific  number  B7. ...
+  In    modern    terminology,    the    table    might  best  be described  as  a  trace  of  the machine's expected operation. ...
+  In  fact  the  idea  of  a  program  as  we  now  understand it did not yet exist. ...

   Lovelace  was  part  of  her  own  time,  not  a  visitor  from  the future  or  a  lone  superhero    who    invented    programming  and created  the  modern  world. ...
   Her  instincts,  and  her  tragic  personal  story,  were  similarly emblematic   of   their   time.
-She  was  Romantic  with  a  capital R,  befitting  her  status  as  a  daughter  of  Byron  and  echoing the  eras  belief  in  centrality  of  tortured  genius  and  creative passion to greatness in both arts and natural science.
+She  was  Romantic  with  a  capital "R,"  befitting  her  status  as  a  daughter  of  Byron  and  echoing the  era's  belief  in  centrality  of  tortured  genius  and  creative passion to greatness in both arts and natural science.

   *Grace Hopper*